United States Army Physical Fitness Test

 If, due to a diagnosed medical condition, a soldier was temporarily unable to conduct one or more of the events in the record APFT, the soldier could have been granted an extension to allow him or her to overcome his or her injury and return to an acceptable level of physical fitness.
 If a soldier had a permanent medical condition that kept him or her from conducting the two mile run, an alternative aerobic event consisting of either a 2.5 mi walk, an 800 yd swim, or 6.2 mi cycle ride could have been taken.
 There were no alternate events for the push-up or sit-up.

 History

-The physical fitness assessments for the U.S. Army were first developed in 1858 at the United States Military Academy by the creator of the burpee, Royal Huddleston Burpee Sr. Over the years, the athletics for soldiers have been revised repeatedly.
+The physical fitness assessments for the U.S. Army were first developed in 1858 at the United States Military Academy.
+Over the years, the athletics for soldiers have been revised repeatedly.
 According to a U.S. Army abstract, the calisthenics and events of "push-ups, sit-ups, and a 2-mile run was introduced in 1980."

 In 2020, the APFT was phased out for the Army's new physical fitness test, the ACFT.
-In June 2023, the Senate Committee on Armed Services announced the reinstatement of the APFT as the test of record and listed requirements for future proposals of a new test.